Yesumsughter/SQL-Excel-and-Power-BI-Data-Analysis-Project/README.md

 ## Tools used for analysis
 The tools used for this analysis are Microsoft Excel, Microsoft PowerBI and SQL Server
 ## Data Cleaning and Transformation
-Excel: Missing values were identified and handled appropriately.
+**Excel**: Missing values were identified and handled appropriately.
 Duplicates were removed, and data types were standardised.

-Power BI: The dataset was loaded for transformation, including renaming columns and replacing of values to standardise the data set
+**Power BI**: The dataset was loaded for transformation, including renaming columns and replacing of values to standardise the data set
 ## Data Analysis
-SQL: Structured Query Language (SQL) was used to perform in-depth analysis, answering each of the key questions with queries designed to explore relationships, compute aggregates, and identify trends.
+**SQL Server**: Structured Query Language (SQL) was used to perform in-depth analysis, answering each of the key questions with queries designed to explore relationships, compute aggregates, and identify trends.
 ## Visualization
-Power BI: Charts and dashboards were created to visually represent insights, such as salary trends over time, distributions, and comparisons across categories like job titles, experience levels, and company sizes.
+**Power BI**: Charts and dashboards were created to visually represent insights, such as salary trends over time, distributions, and comparisons across categories like job titles, experience levels, and company sizes.
 ## Maintaining Data Integrity